Product In Excel

 So, we will use the VLOOKUP function to lookup the valuesVLOOKUP Function To Lookup The ValuesThe VLOOKUP excel function searches for a particular value and returns a corresponding match based on a unique identifier.
 A unique identifier is uniquely associated with all the records of the database.
 For instance, employee ID, student roll number, customer contact number, seller email address, etc., are unique identifiers. from both the tables and then pass it as an argument to get the total number by multiplying the number of people by the work hour per person.

 So, the formula with Nested VLOOKUP will be,

-In this way we can do the nesting of function, depending upon the requirement and the problem.
+In this way, we can nest the function depending on the requirement and the problem.

-This has been a guide to PRODUCT Function in Excel.
-Here we discuss the PRODUCT Formula in excel and how to use PRODUCT Excel function along with excel example and downloadable excel templates.
-You may also look at these useful functions in excel –
+This article is a guide to the PRODUCT Function in Excel.
+Here, we discuss the PRODUCT formula in Excel and how to use the PRODUCT Excel function, along with Excel examples and downloadable Excel templates.
+You may also look at these useful functions in Excel: –